The Shrine of St Thomas of Canterbury (1118 – 1170)

 Feel welcome to visit this sacred space and to offer up your prayers and intentions for those who have spoken out against corruption and injustice.

-The 850 year anniversary of St Thomas’ martyrdom, and 800 year anniversary of the Translation is on 7th July 2020.
-St Thomas’ will be included in celebrations planned around the Cathedral, much of which takes place on the weekend preceding the anniversary.
+There will be a Becket 2020 Translation Mass in Canterbury Cathedral Quire on 7th July 2020 to celebrate the 850 year anniversary of St Thomas’ martyrdom, and 800 year anniversary of the Translation.
+St Thomas’ will also be included in other celebrations planned around the Cathedral, much of which takes place on the weekend preceding the anniversary.

-If you are interested in finding out more go to Becket 2020 celebration.
+If you are interested in finding out more about all of the events across Canterbury go to Becket 2020 celebration.